-Send data to Microsoft Dataverse
+Send data tables to Microsoft Dataverse

 Microsoft Dataverse is secure, cloud-based table storage for business applications, such as those belonging to the Microsoft Power Platform (Power BI, Power Apps, Power Automate, Power Virtual Agents, and Power Pages), Microsoft 365, Microsoft Azure, Dynamics 365, and other standalone applications.